This is part of my 12-part series entitled 12 Strategies for Raising a Healthy Child.

 In the end, too much screen time is counter-productive to healthy living.

 How much screen time does your child get and is it affecting his or her health?

 Do you strive to raise a healthy child but feel like you’re spinning your wheels?
 Feel like every step forward results in two steps backward?
 Nourishing a healthy child isn’t easy!
 It is WAY more than getting a healthy meal on the table.
-My training, The Kids Healthy Weight Project can help!
+My program, The Kids Healthy Weight Project can help!

 It’s the nutrition education you never received as a parent!
 It’s the food system, feeding strategy and healthy habits you need to successfully raise a healthy child who grows up with healthy eating and living habits and a healthy relationship with food.